hamjam/DiariZen/pyannote-audio/FAQ.md

 **Also:** [I am available](https://herve.niderb.fr) for contracting to help you with that.

 <a name="how-does-one-spell-and-pronounce-pyannoteaudio"></a>
-## How does one spell and pronounce pyannote.audio?
+## How does one spell and pronounce diarizen_pyannote.audio?

 📝 Written in lower case: `pyannote.audio` (or `pyannote` if you are lazy).
 Not `PyAnnote` nor `PyAnnotate` (sic).
 📢 Pronounced like the french verb `pianoter`. `pi` like in `pi`ano, not `py` like in `py`thon.